 It’s a good idea to consume the meals as quickly as possible without freezing them for the best results.
 If you order enough meals for 1 week, I highly recommend using the meals with sensitive ingredients first like shrimp or chicken.
 Veggie-only or beef meals may last longer in the fridge.

 Eat Clean meals offer the convenience of being always refrigerated and never frozen, although I have to admit I couldn’t taste the difference.
 I’ve tested frozen meals before and Eat Clean’s didn’t taste any fresher – they tasted more like reheating leftovers.
-This wasn’t the case when I tried Factor, which is a similar service with a wider selection of diets, add-ons, and more.
+This wasn’t the case when we tried meals from Factor, a similar service with a wider selection of diets, add-ons, and more.

 The cooking instructions could also be much clearer.
 I decided to cook some of my ingredients in a skillet to retain the crispy texture, for example.
 If you don’t have any kitchen know-how, it might not be the best choice for you – even though the meals are technically fully prepared.